sachaheath/markdown-cv/index.md

 `1999` Ballard, G., G. Geupel, N. Nur, T. Gardali, and __S.
 K. Heath.__ Current breeding distribution of passerines in riparian habitat in California’s Central Valley and Eastern Sierra: Range reduction and predictive models of habitat features.
 117th Stated Meeting of the American Ornithologists’ Union.
 Ithaca, NY. (co-presenter of poster with G. Ballard).

-## __Society Membership__

-Ecological Society of America, American Society of Ornithology, Society for Conservation Biology, The Wildlife Society

 ## __Research Symposia Organization__

 `2020`*Co-organizer* with Matthew.
 D. Johnson.
 Lightning Symposium and Presenter Panel: Protecting and restoring bird habitat in the agricultural matrix: net benefits for birds and farmers.
 7th North American Ornithological Conference.
 Virtual conference.